tatertacoma/Tipsy-Fixed/README.md

    - Ensure `tipsy.png` is in the project root.
    - Place your cocktail logo images in the `drink_logos` folder.
    - Ensure `single.png`, `double.png`, `pouring.png`, and `loading.png` are in the project root (or adjust paths accordingly).

+7. **PCB Board Production Files:**
+   Check the `/PCB Board Production` folder for Gerber files, BOM, and component placement files required for PCB manufacturing.
+Send these files to your chosen PCB manufacturer (e.g., JLCPCB).

 ---